Set up a WSL development environment

 Use Visual Studio Code

 Follow this step-by-step guide to Get started using Visual Studio Code with WSL, which includes installing the Remote Development extension pack.
-This extension enables you to run WSL, SSH, or a remote container for editing and debugging with the full set of Visual Studio Code features.
+This extension enables you to run WSL, SSH, or a development container for editing and debugging with the full set of Visual Studio Code features.
 Quickly swap between different, separate development environments and make updates without worrying about impacting your local machine.

 Once VS Code is installed and set up, you can open your WSL project with a VS Code remote server by entering: